meker12/commerce-channels.en/help/amazon-sales-channel/listing-settings.md

 Listing settings are accessed from the [store dashboard](./amazon-store-dashboard.md).

-Listing settings define how your [!DNL Commerce] catalog products are listed on Amazon.
+These settings define how your [!DNL Commerce] catalog products are listed on Amazon.
 Your listing settings consist of several categories that allow you to define the interactions and communication between [!DNL Amazon Sales Channel] and your respective [!DNL Amazon Seller Central] account.

 When configuring your listing settings, you define your eligibility rules for your [!DNL Commerce] catalog products to automatically published to Amazon as new listings, set up your Amazon listing prices based on your [!DNL Commerce] catalog or on competitor pricing, define your fulfillment method, and more.